rust-lang/rust-by-example/src/std_misc/arg.md

 ## Crates

-Alternatively, there are numerous crates that can provide extra functionality when creating command line applications.
+Alternatively, there are numerous crates that can provide extra functionality when creating command-line applications.
 The [Rust Cookbook] exhibits best practices on how to use one of the more popular command line argument crates, `clap`.